awsdocs/amazon-ec2-user-guide/doc_source/unlimited-mode-examples.md

 **2** – At 23:40, as CPU utilization increases, the instance spends CPU credits and the `CPUCreditBalance` value decreases\.

-**3** – At around 00:47, the instance depletes its entire `CPUCreditBalance`, and starts to spend surplus credits to sustain high CPU performance\.
+**3** – At around 00:47, the instance depletes its entire `CPUCreditBalance`, and starts to spend surplus credits to sustain high CPU utilization\.

 **4** – Surplus credits are spent until 01:55, when the `CPUSurplusCreditBalance` value reaches 72 CPU credits\.
 This is equal to the maximum a `t2.nano` instance can earn in a 24\-hour period\.
 Any surplus credits spent thereafter cannot be offset by earned credits within the 24\-hour period, which results in a small additional charge at the end of the hour\.